Cloudoki/webpack-backbone-donderstarter/README.md

 Install the dependencies with `npm install` or `sudo npm install`.

 ## Configuration
-The auth configurations are located in the src/js/config-example.js file.
-Since configurations may vary from local setup to production setup, to enable these you must do a cp src/app/common/config_example.ts config.ts first.
+The auth configurations are located in the src/js/config_example.js file.
+Since configurations may vary from local setup to production setup, to enable these you must do a cp src/js/config_example.js config.js first.
 The generated file will be your configuration file, and should never be commited back to the repo.

 ## Adding packages
 The package is setup so you can easily add external packages to your project, while making it easier to manage dependencies.
 Doing